HL7/VhDir/pages/_includes/vhdir-careteam-intro.md

 *   Modifies the data type of careTeam.note.author (removes references to Patient and RelatedPerson resources)

+*  All references SHALL conform to the appropriate Validated Healthcare Directory Implementation Guide profile

 *  Adds extensions:

 1. [Identifier status](StructureDefinition-identifier-status.html) (1..1) - indicates the status of a care team's identifier